 And this is why I’m already giving it up.

 On the left is Lightroom.
-I’m not sure this screenshot can even do justice to Lightroom’s horrid representation of this unedited RAW file.
 The noise and weird artifacting almost resemble little squiggly lines when you zoom in even further.
-It’s definitely not a clean image.
 On the right, we have Capture One Express for Fujifilm.
-There is clearly a distinct difference between the way these two software applications render Fuji files and if I’m going to spend thousands of dollars for a high end camera, I want to use the software that’s going to make those images look the best.
+There is clearly a distinct difference between the way these two software applications render Fuji files and if I’m going to spend thousands of dollars for a high end camera, I want to use the software that’s going to make those images look the best for the least amount of work.

 I’ve been playing around with it for a few months and I cannot seem to get Fuji files in Lightroom to look as good as they do in Capture One, and I’ve only been using Capture One’s free version.
 I also spend way more time trying to achieve a look that is inherent in the latter.